RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 Three new growth states have been added: planted, germinated and germination Failed

 Germination happens every day, as long as the soil temperature is high enough.
-Normal growth still only occurs during a period change.
-When crops are planted they will initially be in the Planted state and then will move to Germinated,as long as the soil temperature is high enough.
-Germination can also fail on parts of your field when the conditions turn too cold, or too dry.

 In Seasons 17 entire fields of crops would die, if they were planted at the wrong time of the year.
 In Seasons 19 the growth and germination system have been redesigned to be more natural and life like.
 Dry spells and frost can damage parts of your fields, so it's important to try and plant at the right time and when conditions look favourable in the weather forecast.